Externalities in Chore Division: Preliminaries

+{In words, each agent obtains at most $1/n$ of the disutility she receives based on the worst possible allocation from her point of view.
+This definition addresses and guarantees the classical definition: when there are no externalities, each agent receives at most her average disutility of the entire chore.}

-\textit{Envy-freeness} and \textit{proportionality} are the most important fairness criteria in the theory of fair division.
-Branzei et al. \cite{Brnzei2013ExternalitiesIC} extened the definition of Proportionality in the following way. \\ \textbf{Definition 1 (Proportionality).} An allocation $A=(A_1,A_2,....,A_n)$ is said to be \textit{proportional} if for every agent $i\in N$, $V_i(A)\leq \frac{1}{n}$ i.e., $\sum_{j=1}^n V_{i,j}(A_i)\leq \frac{1}{n}$.
-Velez \cite{Velez2016FairnessAE} defines the notion of swap envy-freeness in the fair division of indivisible goods and money with externalities, in which each agent has no interest to exchange her allocation with that of another agent. \\ \textbf{Definition 2 (Swap Envy-freeness).} An allocation $A=(A_1,A_2,......,A_n)$ is \textit{swap envy-free} if for any two players $i,j\in N $, $V_{i,i}(A_i)+V_{i,j}(A_j)\leq V_{i,i}(A_j)+V_{i,j}(A_i)$.
+Velez \cite{Velez2016FairnessAE} defines the notion of swap envy-freeness in the fair division of indivisible goods and money with externalities, in which each agent has no interest in exchanging her allocation with that of another agent. \\ \textbf{Definition 2 (Swap Envy-freeness).} An allocation $A=(A_1,A_2,\ldots,A_n)$ is \textit{swap envy-free} if for any two players $i,j\in N $, $V_{i,i}(A_i)+V_{i,j}(A_j)\leq V_{i,i}(A_j)+V_{i,j}(A_i)$.

 {In other words, no agent can make their allocation better by swapping it with another agent's.
-This definition directly addresses and indicates the classical definition of envy-freeness when there is no externalities. }
+This definition directly addresses and indicates the classical definition of envy-freeness when there are no externalities. }

-Branzei et al. introduce swap stability \cite{Brnzei2013ExternalitiesIC}, which is a stronger version of swap envy-freeness in which no agent can benefit by swapping the allocations between any two agents. \\ \textbf{Definition 3 (Swap Stability).} An allocation $A=(A_1,A_2,......,A_n)$ is \textit{swap stable} if for any three players $i,j,k\in N $, $V_{i,j}(A_j)+V_{i,k}(A_k)\leq V_{i,j}(A_k)+V_{i,k}(A_j)$.
+Branzei et al. \cite{Brnzei2013ExternalitiesIC} introduce swap stability, which is a stronger version of swap envy-freeness in which no agent can benefit by swapping the allocations between any two agents. \\ \textbf{Definition 3 (Swap Stability).} An allocation $A=(A_1,A_2,\ldots,A_n)$ is \textit{swap stable} if for any three players $i,j,k\in N $, $V_{i,j}(A_j)+V_{i,k}(A_k)\leq V_{i,j}(A_k)+V_{i,k}(A_j)$.